 - Eat a balanced diet.

-Unless you're exercising for an hour or more, you don't need to eat more calories or eat special foods for energy.
+Unless you're exercising for long periods of time, you don't need to eat more calories or use special foods or drinks for energy.
 A balanced diet will give most people the energy they need for physical activity.

-- Have a healthy snack like an apple, a whole-wheat bagel, or a handful of baby carrots if you're running low on energy.
+- Have a healthy snack.
+Try an apple, a whole-wheat bagel, or a handful of baby carrots if you're running low on energy.
 Nutrition bars are convenient, but be sure to read the label.
-They can be high in calories.
+They can be high in added sugar.

-Many people do not drink enough fluids to balance the loss from sweating from physical activity.
+It's important to drink enough fluids to balance the loss from sweating from exercise.
 To protect yourself from dehydration:

 - Drink plenty of water before, during, and after you are active.
 This is very important when it's hot out and when you do intense exercise.

 - You can replace fluids and electrolytes by using a sports drink.
 Sports drinks are only helpful if you exercise for a longer period of time.

 - Take extra care to prevent dehydration in extremely hot weather.
 Exercise early in the day or later in the evening when it is cooler.

 - Stop exercising if you get dizzy, lightheaded, or very tired.